Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Conclusion

-We introduce \shortname, a novel framework addressing heterogeneous FL by drawing foundational insights from opinion dynamics models.
+We introduced \shortname, a novel framework addressing heterogeneous FL by drawing foundational insights from opinion dynamics models.
 The core of \shortname lies in a client selection strategy that biases sampling towards clients whose local models contribute most significantly to maximizing the variance reduction of the global model update.
-Distinct from conventional sampling methods, \shortname exploits concepts from coalition formation within opinion dynamics to identify clusters of clients exhibiting similar model characteristics, i.e., the "opinions".
+Distinct from conventional sampling methods, \shortname exploits concepts from coalition formation within opinion dynamics to identify clusters of clients exhibiting similar model characteristics, i.e., the ``opinions.''
 A representative client is then sampled from each identified cluster.
-This approach is supported by theoretical results that provide a strong motivation and foundation for our algorithm.
+This approach is supported by theoretical results that provide a foundation for our algorithm.
 Empirical evaluations on heterogeneous datasets, including a synthetic linear regression task specifically designed to highlight heterogeneity challenges and more complex benchmarks, demonstrate that our algorithm outperforms or matches state-of-the-art FL client selection algorithms.
 The analysis done opens several directions for further methodological and theoretical developments.
 First, a further extension would be to jointly optimize the number of clusters and clients, rather than fixing it a priori, by incorporating more advanced clustering strategies and explicitly accounting for the system’s communication and computational constraints, as well as the composition with device-level constraints, such as hardware heterogeneity, by restricting each coalition to its resource-feasible members before sampling Although our method effectively leverages pairwise individual model correlation, extending this framework to hypergraphs would model more complex and hierarchical dependencies between coalitions.
 Furthermore, our current analysis assumes stationarity of model distributions near convergence; future work could incorporate gradient flow dynamics to fully characterize the transient evolution of client models and coalition formation.
 Finally, there is significant potential to bridge the gap between our heuristic Boltzmann exploration and a rigorous statistical mechanics analysis of system stability, including an analytical characterization of the gradient bias and variance induced by the proposed selection policy. {A\arabic{lemma}} {A\arabic{assumption}} {A\arabic{proposition}} {A\arabic{remark}} {A\arabic{equation}}

-\textbf{Limitations.} A key consideration is the computational overhead of clustering client models server-side, particularly in large-scale deployments.
-Computing client similarity and performing spectral clustering can introduce significant cost, posing scalability challenges.
-However, these operations are infrequent (e.g., every few rounds), and the cost is often justified by substantial improvements in convergence speed and robustness under heterogeneity.